ybrenning/swtp-2021-12/frontend/greenide/ROADMAP.md

 [ ] - 1.6.2 - display diagrams with distribution in webview
 [ ] - 1.6.3 - apply different configs to methods in webview
 1.7 - Cleanup and minor issues / tuning
+[ ] - 1.7.1 - Bugfix: execute 'press refresh button' command aka greenIDE.run correctly when changing files & clicking
-[ ] - 1.7.2 - Refactoring / outsource functionalities to new classes
-[ ] - 1.7.3 - rename all kanzi occurences to genereic method names
-[ ] - 1.7.4 - Remove test cases / comments
+              on webview buttons so methods and config get refreshed without pressing the button in home-segment [ ] - 1.7.2 - Refactoring / outsource functionalities to new classes [ ] - 1.7.3 - rename all kanzi occurences to genereic method names [ ] - 1.7.4 - Remove test cases / comments